sean-parent/notebook/better-code-class/99-discussion-notes.md

   - What *is* this thing you're building (to its clients)?
   - What are its observable parts?
   - What is its value?
+- DWA: given that efficiency matters, is computational completeness, on its own, an interesting distinction?

 ## Necessary ingredients for Scalable/Sustainable Software